rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 ### Locked Roles

-Roles can be set to a __Locked__ status by users with the __Administrator__ or __Manage Roles__ permission.
-When a role is set to __Locked__ that role cannot be assigned to any user (although existing assignments are unaffected).
-Locked roles will not appear in the __Member Roles__ dropdown when adding a user to a cluster or project.
-This is useful when you want to prevent a role from being assigned to all users.
+Roles can be set to a __Locked__ status by __Administrators__ or users with the __Manage Roles__ role.
+When a role is set to __Locked__ that role cannot be assigned to any user.
+Locked roles will not appear in the __Member Roles__ dropdown when adding a user to a [cluster](todomark) or [project](todomark).
+The ability to lock roles is useful in preventing a role from being assigned to any user.

+> **Note:** Updating a role to a new status will not change any of the permissions if someone is already assigned that role.
+By locking a role, the user will still have access to the permissions associated with that role, but no new users will be able to be assigned that particular role.

-For instance, if your organization had a policy that users assigned to a cluster could not create new projects, then the standard __Cluster Member__ role would be inappropriate.
-A custom role could be created that mirrored the __Cluster Member__ role, but lacked the ability to create projects.
-The __Cluster Member__ role could then be marked as __Locked__ so that it could not be assigned to users, and the custom role could be used instead.
+For example, if your organization had a policy that users assigned to a cluster are not allowed to create new projects, then the __Cluster Owner__, __Cluster Member__ and __Create Projects__ role would need to be __locked__ to prevent anyone being assigned the permissions associated with creating a new project.
+Only administrators would be able to create new projects in clusters.
+To assign users to the cluster, the administrator would need to create a custom role that could have the same permissions as a __Cluster Member__ except for the ability to create projects.
+Then, the new custom role could be used when adding users to a cluster.

 ##### Custom Cluster Roles